-Considering we are in Southern California and have some of the best weather in the world, I thought it would be a good idea to give some insight into pool homes and help answer the question, “should I buy a pool home,” or not.
-Many of my blog posts come from the monetary or investment side of Real Estate, so for the people that have no interest in their home value or return on investment, this blog post might not be exactly for you.
-I am a Real Estate Broker in Temecula, California and I have had the luxury of spending years learning home values from my wife, who is a residential appraiser and love passing information on through video and articles.
+Considering we are in Southern California and have some of the best weather in the world, I thought it would be a good idea to give some insight into pool homes and help answer the question, “Should I buy a pool home?” or not.
+Many of my blog posts come from the monetary or investment side of real estate, so for the people that have no interest in their home value or return on investment, this blog post might not be exactly for you.
+I am a real estate broker in Temecula, California, and I have had the luxury of spending years learning about home values from my wife, who is a residential appraiser.
+I love passing on information through videos and articles.

 For home buyers in the Inland Empire, should you buy a home with a pool or put your own pool in yourself?
-In Southern California especially, this is an important topic for many people.
-Again, because of the weather pools are very prevalent and many buyers have this dream in the back of their mind of owning a home with a pool.
+In Southern California, especially, this is an important topic for many people.
+Again, because of the weather, pools are very prevalent, and many buyers have this dream in the back of their minds of owning a home with a pool.

-So you are now a proud owner of a new home that you have fallen in love with.
-It has a nice backyard and you decide, “I am going to put a pool in!”.
-I’ll make this short, be ready to take a hit on your investment.
-Generally speaking, if you spend $60,000 on a pool expect to get $15,000 back on the resale.
+So you are now the proud owner of a new home that you have fallen in love with.
+It has a nice backyard, and you decide, “I am going to put a pool in!”
+I’ll make this short.
+Be ready to take a hit on your investment.
+Generally speaking, if you spend $60,000 on a pool, expect to get $15,000 back on the resale.
 If you buy a home for $400,000 and put a pool in as soon as you close, your home is not automatically worth $460,000.
-If your home does have a value of $460,000 there are other factors in play, like the market increasing.
+If your home does have a value of $460,000, there are other factors at play, like the market’s increase.

 If I have buyer clients that really want a pool, my advice is to find a house that already has an existing pool.
-Instead of you taking the hit, why not take your time, find a home with a nice existing pool and let the seller take the loss?.
-Again, because we are in Southern California many homes have pools.
-If you have patience and jump on pool homes quickly as they become available, you will save a lot of money in the long run.
+Instead of you taking the hit, why not take your time, find a home with a nice existing pool, and let the seller take the loss?
+Again, because we are in Southern California, many homes have pools.
+If you have patience and jump on pool homes as soon as they become available, you will save a lot of money in the long run.

-If you are a buyer that just needs to have a specific pool, then here is what I suggest.
-Do lots of research and reading, learn the ins and outs of pool installation and types.
-Don’t rush your decision, talk to many contractors and pool companies.
-In the end, this might be a project you’ll even want to take on yourself and be the general contractor for the job.
+If you are a buyer who just needs a specific pool, then here is what I suggest: Do lots of research and reading; learn the ins and outs of pool installation and types.
+Don’t rush your decision; talk to many contractors and pool companies.
+In the end, this might be a project you’ll even want to take on yourself and be the general contractor for.

-So the general rule of thumb is to buy a home with a pool but if you are the home buyer that needs to put in their own pool, make sure you have a knowledgeable, resourceful agent to find areas that pool homes are worth more.
+So the general rule of thumb is to buy a home with a pool, but if you are the home buyer who needs to put in their own pool, make sure you have a knowledgeable, resourceful agent to find areas where pool homes are worth more.

 Finally, you can’t forget the pool upkeep and cost.
-I do see many people with gorgeous pools in their backyard which are rarely used.
+I do see many people with gorgeous pools in their backyards, which are rarely used.
 This is something that you should discuss with whoever is involved in buying the home.
-It is an extra expense and responsibility which will become quite annoying if the pool is never used
+It is an extra expense and responsibility that will become quite annoying if the pool is never used.